twotwentyseven/handbook/levels-for-project-managers.md

 ## Director of Operations

 * Effectively manages the day to day operations across all teams including frontend, backend, design, and project management.
-* Confidentely represents the company in a variety of familiar and unfamiliar siutations with clients during pitches, updates or follow-ups.
+* Confidently represents the company in a variety of familiar and unfamiliar situations with clients during pitches, updates or follow-ups.
 * Helps set and maintain professional standards for the entire organisation.
 * Develops process and ensures accountability of process across all teams.
 * Usually at least 8 years as a professional project manager and 3-5 years as a Head of Projects of equivalent level.